 - It will also delete your media entries, comments, and custom post type

 - You can also get rid of these users if there are too many.
 However, the currently logged in user will be able to have their access along with their username and Password.
 Once the reset is completed, this user will be logged in.
 However, they will be able to log in.

 If you are afraid that this ‘Reset’ will delete all your files, then you better be not concerned.
 All your themes/plugins, files, and media files that have been uploaded to the wp-upload folder, will stay there.

 How to use the WP Reset plugin to reset your Website?

 With a very easy setup and installation process in the pipeline, you can effectively use the WP Reset plugin to reset your website with a single click.

 Here’s what you will have to do:

 - Go to the WordPress repository and enter the plugin name ‘WP Reset’ in the search field.
-You will find the plugin and click on this link.
+You will find the plugin and download the plugin.

 - Alternatively, you can enter your site’s dashboard and go to Plugins, then click ‘Add New’